-Also by this author: Summer Days & Summer Nights: Twelve Love Stories, Lady Midnight (The Dark Artifices, #1), Queen of Air and Darkness (The Dark Artifices #3), Chain of Gold (The Last Hours, #1), The Name of the Star (Shades of London, #1), The Madness Underneath (Shades of London, #2), The Shadow Cabinet, Truly Devious (Truly Devious #1)
+Also by this author: Summer Days & Summer Nights: Twelve Love Stories, Lady Midnight (The Dark Artifices, #1), Queen of Air and Darkness (The Dark Artifices #3), Chain of Gold (The Last Hours, #1), Chain of Iron (The Last Hours, #2), The Name of the Star (Shades of London, #1), The Madness Underneath (Shades of London, #2), The Shadow Cabinet, Truly Devious (Truly Devious #1)

 on November 11, 2014